syncfusion-content/flutter-docs/Flutter/xlsio/security.md

 To keep others from making structural changes to your documents such as moving, deleting and adding sheets, you can protect the workbook in the following ways.

+### Encryption with password

+* **Password To Open** - This password helps to protect your workbook from unauthorized viewing or accessing.

+The following code snippets illustrate how to achieve the above option.

+{% highlight dart %}

+// Create a new Excel Document. final Workbook workbook = Workbook();

+// Accessing sheet via index.
+final Worksheet sheet = workbook.worksheets[0];

+// Assigning text to cells.
+sheet.getRangeByName('A1').text = 'The document is Encrypted';

+//Encrypt the workbook with password. workbook.passwordToOpen = 'Syncfusion';

+// Save and dispose workbook.
+final List<int> bytes = workbook.saveAsStream();
+File('Encrpty.xlsx').writeAsBytes(bytes);
+workbook.dispose();

+{% endhighlight %}

+Now, the encrypted workbook can be saved.

+### Protect workbook elements
+Flutter XlsIO provides options to protect workbook elements with password.
 The following code example illustrates how to protect a workbook with a password.

 {% highlight dart %}